Nuisance, Dangerous and Vicious Dog

 - While the dog is ON the owner’s property, the classified dog must:

-Be securely confined indoors
+- Be securely confined indoors.

-If outdoors, be under the direct supervision of a person of sufficient size and strength to control the dog, AND
+- If outdoors, be under the direct supervision of a person of sufficient size and strength to control the dog; AND,

-> Be securely confined in a locked pen with a secured top; OR
+> Be securely confined in a locked pen with a secured top; OR,

-> Be securely confined in a locked fenced yard, at least six feet in height; OR
+> Be securely confined in a locked fenced yard, at least six feet in height; OR,

-> Be kept restrained by a non-retractable leash or tether no longer than six feet in length securely attached to the ground or a fixed or stationary object - While the dog is OFF the owner’s property, the classified dog must:
+> Be kept restrained by a non-retractable leash or tether no longer than six feet in length securely attached to the ground or a fixed or stationary object.

-Wear a neon yellow leash, collar, harness, vest, or other garment that is visible from at least 15 feet away. - Provide the Police Department a color photo of the designated dog
+- Wear a neon yellow leash, collar, harness, vest, or other garment that is visible from at least 15 feet away.

 - Maintain a policy of liability insurance with an insurer authorized to write liability insurance in this State providing coverage in each occurrence, subject to a limit, exclusive of interest and costs, of not less than ten thousand dollars ($10,000.00) because of damage or bodily injury to or death of a person or animal caused by the dog.